tarasowski/aws-big-data/big-data-certification-2019/007_security.md

 ### EMR security at rest / in transit

 **Data at rest**
-* Data residing on Amazon S3—S3 client-side encryption with EMR
+* Data residing on Amazon S3—S3 server-side encryption with EMR
 * Data residing on disk—the Amazon EC2 instance store volumes (except boot volumes) and the attached Amazon EBS volumes of cluster instances are encrypted using Linux Unified Key System (LUKS)

 **Data in transit**